Ben H. Guill: Congress

+Later career

+Guill was a delegate to the 1952 Republican National Convention, which met in Chicago to nominate the Eisenhower-Nixon ticket.

 From 1953 to 1955, Guill served as the executive assistant in Washington, D.C., to Arthur Summerfield, the United States Postmaster General.
 From 1955 to 1959, he was a member of the United States Federal Maritime Board in the United States Department of Commerce.

+Death and burial

 Guill died on January 15, 1994, in Pampa, Texas, and is interred there at Fairview Cemetery.